alces-software/knowledgebase/docs/source/network-hardware/network-hardware-considerations.rst

 The above networks could be physically or virtually separated from one another.
 In a physical separation scenario there will be a separate network switch for each one, preventing any sort of cross-communication.
 In a virtually separated network there will be multiple bridged switches that separate traffic by dedicating ports (or tagging traffic) to different VLANs.
 The benefit of the VLAN solution is that the bridged switches (along with bonded network interfaces) provides additional network redundancy.

+.. note:: If a cloud environment is being used then it is most likely that all systems will reside on the primary network and no others.
+This is due to the network configuration from the cloud providers.

 Resilience
 ----------